fgullo/GPQPS/README.md

 * [S2L](https://doi.org/10.1007/s10618-016-0468-8) custom implementation (used for directed and/or edge-weighted graphs, as well as smaller graphs):
 	- Available in the [`Dump-summary-S2L.ipynb`](Dump-summary-S2L.ipynb) notebook
 	- We follow the original description of [S2L](https://doi.org/10.1007/s10618-016-0468-8), without the sketching and approximate distance computation.
-We performed `k-Means` on the adjacency matrix of the input graph using the classical Lloyd algorithm and `$k$-Means++` inizialization, with `tol=0.0001` and maximum number of iterations equal to `20`
+We performed `k-Means` on the adjacency matrix of the input graph using the classic Lloyd algorithm and `k-Means++` inizialization, with `tol=0.0001` and maximum number of iterations equal to `20`

 * [S2L](https://doi.org/10.1007/s10618-016-0468-8) official implementation (used for larger graphs):
    - We use the code available [here](https://github.com/rionda/graphsumm)